dmenne/breathtestshiny/README.md

 During Check and on Travis CI, only the `json` files are compared to the `expected, because images can look different on different platforms.

+For testing on Travis CI, it is important to generated the expected output on a Linux machine, since plots use different left/right ranges.
+However, this also give slightly different ranges, so that testing with shinytest __currently is not possible__.